Victorian English Translator

 Victorian English Examples

-Here is how modern text reads after going through this translator:
+Here is how modern text reads after a Victorian-style rewrite:

 I am feeling sick today I find myself in a most disagreeable state of health this day